nbogie/cyf-react-challenges/challenge-high-score-tables/README.md

 Each country should have its own High Score table displayed.

+It should be hosted on Netlify (see "Hosting" below).

 ### Getting Started

 Don't clone this repo.

 Make your own React app using create-react-app.
+See [(this guide)](https://docs.codeyourfuture.io/students/guides/creating-a-react-app) if you have forgotten how.

 Copy across the score file (or the score file's contents) to your app, and then import from that file.